Paper Software

 Yes.

-You can use Contract Tools with the version of Word for Windows PCs that’s available with an Office 365 plan.
-Contract Tools isn’t available for Office mobile apps or Word Online.
+You can use Contract Tools with Word for Microsoft 365 on a Windows PC.
+Contract Tools isn’t available for the Office mobile app or Word Online.

 Is Contract Tools compatible with WordPerfect?